Knowing what to claim as taxable and nontaxable income can reduce your tax liability. Here's what you should know.

 Under certain circumstances, the following items may be nontaxable.
 TurboTax can help you determine what should be included in your return.

-Income must be declared as gross income on your return.
+The IRS requires that you declare all income on your return.
 This can include:

 - Strike pay